Prag8855/aab/content/guides/public-transit.md

 You can buy an AB, BC or ABC ticket, depending on the zones you travel in.
 Most things are in zones A and B, but the BER airport is in zone C.

-If you are caught with the wrong ticket, you get a {{BVG_FINE}}€ fine.
+If you are caught with the wrong ticket, you get a {{BVG_FINE|cur}}€ fine.
 It's like riding without a ticket.

 If you already have an AB ticket, and you want to go to zone C, get an [extention ticket (*Anschlussfahrausweis*)](https://sbahn.berlin/en/tickets/all-tickets/single-tickets/extension-ticket/).
 It's cheaper than an ABC ticket.